-There is a strong practical element to the day, with opportunities to try out what you have learnt and receive immediate feedback.
+There is a strong practical element to the day, with opportunities to try out what you have learned and receive immediate feedback.

-- Adapting and marketing the skills you already have
+- Adapting and marketing the sub-editing skills you already have

 - Best practice for hyperlinking